gappc/docker-biohadoop/README.md

 ```

 ## SSH access
 The master node is accessible with user `root`, a password is generated on each startup and printed on the terminal.
+Consider adding your SSH key to the Dockerfile if you are going to use docker-biohadoop often.